Keyboard shortcuts

 Possible values:

-• local: Local project settings, not committed (.claude/settings.local.json)
+• local: Local project configuration that is not committed

 swissarmyhammer deinit

-By default, only the MCP server entry is removed from the settings file.
-Use –remove-directory to also delete the .sah/ project directory.
+By default, only the MCP server entries are removed from agent config files.
+Use –remove-directory to also delete .sah/ and installed skills.

 Usage: swissarmyhammer deinit [OPTIONS] [TARGET]